siamaksade/openshift-demos-ansible/README.md

 ### Run Playbooks on OpenShift (with cluster admin)

 The [provided templates](helpers/coolstore-ansible-installer.yaml) creates an OpenShift Job to run the Ansible playbooks.
-Check out the template for the complete list of paramters available.
+Check out the template for the complete list of parameters available.

   ```
   $ oc login -u system:admin